new-AF/simple-merge-class-names/README.md

 ## Argument Handling

-`mergeClassNames` accepts multiple arguments but filters out `null`, `undefined`, and empty strings (`""`), and the remaining values are either strings or are _implicitly converted_ to strings by the JavaScript engine.
+`mergeClassNames` accepts multiple arguments but filters out `null`, `undefined`, and empty strings (`""`).
+Remaining values are either strings or are _implicitly converted_ to strings by the JavaScript engine, then joined with spaces to produce the final class name string.

-Finally the end string values are merged and separated by spaces.

 ## Production Considerations